NeuRoNeLab/RSDiX-CLIP/README.md

 Trained model weights can be found at the following Google Drive link:

    - [https://drive.google.com/drive/folders/16XTxitLDzO4sPiq3P4DxyT8ib6KpIJB9?usp=sharing](https://drive.google.com/drive/folders/16XTxitLDzO4sPiq3P4DxyT8ib6KpIJB9?usp=sharing)

-Specifically:

-   - The `RSDiX-CLIP` directory contains the weights for the RSDiX-CLIP family.

-   - The `RSDiX-CLIPCap` contains the weights for the RSDiX-CLIPCap family.

 # Installation Guide
 To install the necessary requirements for the project, please follow the steps below.